Skip sidebar navigation

 Food Scraps

 Food-generating businesses with on-site food preparation or service are required to separate food scraps from other waste.
-This regional effort keeps food out of landfills and turns it into renewable energy and nutrient-rich fertilizer for farms.
+This regional and permanent requirement helps to keep food out of landfills and turns it into nutrient-rich fertilizer for farms.

 1.